MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/govern.md

 ## Additional risk considerations

+> TBD

-- To what extent you have a plan to manage potential risks associated with AI (e.g., data security, privacy, ethical considerations)?
+- To what extent you have a **plan to manage potential risks** associated with AI (e.g., data security, privacy, ethical considerations)?
-- How comprehensive is your plan to address potential risks and challenges related to AI adoption?
+- How **comprehensive is your plan** to address potential risks and challenges related to AI adoption?
-- How effective is your data governance framework in managing data access, usage, privacy, and security?
+- How **effective is your data governance framework** in managing data access, usage, privacy, and security?
-- How often do you audit your data management practices for quality and compliance?
+- How often **do you audit your data management practices** for quality and compliance?

-## Recommended policies
+## Establish policies

 - To what extent do your policies ensure the privacy and security of the data used in your AI systems?

 ## Next steps